 - 67. Students are usually only eligible for one ESFA funding model as the funding provided is intended to cover the whole of their learning programmes.
 For example, a school sixth form student will be ineligible for other ESFA funding.
 All and any additional educational programmes that are appropriate for individual students should be claimed through their full time institution.
 All students attending private fee paying institutions are ineligible for 16 to 19 study programme funding at all ESFA funded institutions and any of their subcontractors. - 68.
-There is one exception to the above paragraph, agreed by the Secretary of State, that students who are studying the Diploma in Sporting Excellence in the academic year 2020 to 2021 will be able to combine study of these awards with academic or vocational learning.
-These students must have their chosen sport's governing body approval and be enrolled with specific ESFA institutions whose funding agreement/contract contains the relevant annex. - 69.
-Students whose whole programme is delivered through distance subcontracted arrangements must comply with the guidance in the subcontracting control regulations. - 70.
-Students undertaking full time HE programmes are ineligible for ESFA young people's funding. - 71.
-All students who require a Confirmation of Acceptance of Studies (CAS) in order to obtain Home Office 'Tier 4 student immigration permission' to remain in UK are ineligible for ESFA funding.
-Students from overseas (outside the EU and EEA) whose main reason for residence in England or the EEA has been attendance at a fee-paying school or non-maintained school are not usually eligible for funding.
-Periods spent in the UK as overseas fee-paying students in either public or private education do not count towards the 3 year period of legal residency in the UK that is usually required from non EEA students to be eligible for ESFA funding. - 72.
+There is one exception to the above paragraph, agreed by the Secretary of State, that students who are studying the Diploma in Sporting Excellence in the academic year 2021 to 2022 will be able to combine study of these awards with academic or vocational learning.
+These students must have their chosen sport's governing body approval and be enrolled with specific ESFA institutions whose funding agreement/contract contains the relevant annex.

+- 69. Students whose whole programme is delivered through distance subcontracted arrangements must comply with the guidance in the subcontracting control regulations. - 70.
+Students undertaking full time higher education (HE) programmes are ineligible for ESFA young people's funding. - 71.
+All students who require a Confirmation of Acceptance of Studies (CAS) in order to obtain Home Office Student visa to study in UK are ineligible for ESFA funding.
+Students from overseas whose main reason for residence in England has been attendance at a fee-paying school or non-maintained school are not usually eligible for funding.
+Periods spent in the UK as overseas fee-paying students in either public or private education do not count towards the 3 year period of legal residency in the UK that is usually required from all overseas students to be eligible for ESFA funding. - 72.
 For funding purposes, an 'overseas' student will be defined as one who does not meet the criteria defining a 'home' student as also set out in paragraphs 38 to 41 above.
 Overseas students are not eligible for funding and institutions can charge these students full-cost tuition fees. - 73.
 All students living in the Channel Islands and Isle of Man are ineligible for ESFA funding as the funding responsibility for their programmes remain with their own independent governments.